eurohat1984/FractalEurope/democracy.md

 And proclaimed:
 > the Irish Republic as a Sovereign Independant State

+However:
+* It's worth bearing in mind that EU membership isn't oppressive in the way that British Rule was

 ## Accountability
 *The EU Commission has no opposition*
 * Contrast with US President who is held accountable by congress and at re-election